Toyota-Connected-India/red-monkey/README.md

 - The blast radius can be controlled using the `command` field. e.g. If the `GET` value is set in the `command` field, the fault will be applied only to the Redis `GET` command requests.
 If a fault is desired to be applied to all the Redis commands, set `*` in the `command` field.
 - The unit of the `duration` field is millisecond.
-- When one or more faults conflicts with each other, red-monkey will apply the recently created fault.

 **An example delay fault**